brianegan/Scaffold.ruble/Readme.md

 ** ex Windows: C:\Users\Brian\My Documents
 ** ex Mac: /Users/Brian/Documents
 * Navigate into, or create the directory "Aptana Rubles"
-* Extract the Downloaded Files into this Folder
+* Extract the zip into the "Aptana Rubles" folder
+* If necessary, rename the extracted folder to "Scaffold.ruble"
-* Restart Aptana
+* If Aptana is open:
+** Click "Commands" > "Bundle Development" > "Update User Bundles"